My Counselling Service

 Firstly, welcome & thank you for visiting my page.

 My name is Jane Farrell, and I am a fully qualified counsellor with a BA Honours Degree, specialising in grief, loss, and bereavement.
-My passion for this work comes from both my professional experience and my understanding of grief from lived experience.
-Having faced several painful losses myself, I fully appreciate the intensity, confusion, and emptiness that grief can bring.
+My passion for this work comes from both professional and lived experience.

-After the significant loss of my mum, who was central to my life, I found myself searching for meaning and purpose in the midst of grief.
+Having faced several painful bereavements myself, I fully appreciate the intensity, confusion, and emptiness that grief can bring.
+After the significant passing of my mum, who was central to my life, I found myself searching for meaning and purpose amid my grief.

 Warm Wishes